erdem/django-map-widgets/docs/widgets/googleMap/pointField/interactive.rst

 * **CDNURLParams**: The Google JavaScript API library JS source URL parameters can be modified using this setting.

-* **mapOptions**: GoogleMap `MapOptions <https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions>`_ settings can be managed using this dictionary.
+* **mapOptions**: GoogleMap `MapOptions <https://developers.google.com/maps/documentation/javascript/reference/map#MapOptions>`_ parameters can be managed using this dictionary.
 These settings are passed as arguments to the GoogleMap JS initialization function.
 Default values are provided for `zoom`, `scrollwheel`, `streetViewControl`, and `center`.

 * **mapCenterLocationName**: A specific location name for the center of the map can be provided.
 The widget will use `Google Place Autocomplete <https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete/>`_ to find the coordinates for this location.